Yes, it's true. Professional human guinea pigs get paid for

 Now, that is an example of a relatively low-paying job for

-research participants (which is a nice term for guinea pigs).
+research participants (which is a nicer title than guinea pigs).

 Of course, in addition to the $200, the participants did save